 When deciding on a topic or theme, questions I would ask yourself: What do you enjoy doing?
 What are you good at?
 What do your friends always come to you for?
 These are all good questions to ask yourself when thinking about an overarching theme that will run throughout your content.

 That being said, if there is one topic that you are truly passionate about, and that people come to you for, stick to that!
 Maybe it’s macros, recipes, fashion/styling, nutrition, workouts, traveling on a budget, home decor, beauty….the list goes on!
 If your interests are broader though, it helps to have a list of “mini” topics within your overall lifestyle theme that can help you narrow down your focus.
+This is especially important in the beginning.
 We don’t want to be all over the place trying to blog about everything!
 Remember, if you’re trying to talk to everyone, you’re talking to no one.

 Getting to this conclusion took a lot of time plus trial and error.
 You may start sharing about one topic and your interests may evolve as time passes.
 At the end of the day though, you need to make sure you are providing VALUE in some way.
 Like, some IG accounts may just have a pretty photo with an emoji for a caption and get a ton of likes, but that’s not really realistic for building a business.
 Yes, it’s 2019 so taking good photos is a big part of building a successful brand and business, but you also need to figure out how you provide value to people.